Sparshith/Sparshith.github.io/about.md

 permalink: /about/
 ---

 I debated a lot at RVCE in the last 4 years.
-Now, I code at Zomato.
+Now, I code at <a href="http://zomato.com">Zomato<a>.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+Love Python and PHP.
+Courting Javascript and CSS.

 ### Contact me